muldjord/occurity/README.md

 * caption="Caption" <-- The caption that is shown on-screen in VisuTest.
 * type="optotype" (required) <-- The chart type.
 Currently supports `optotype` and `svg`.
 * bgcolor="white" <-- Sets the background color of the chart (can be `black`, `white` or hex as `#AABBCC`).
-* sizelock="true" <-- If this is set to true and you switch to another chart with the same attribute within the same group, it will, if possible, inherit the size of the previous chart, giving a consistent size between size and chart changes.
+* sizelock="true" <-- If this is set to true and you switch to another chart with the same attribute, it will, if possible, inherit the size of the previous chart, giving a consistent size between chart changes.

 ##### 'optotype' chart type specific
 * optotype="sloan" (required) <-- Which optotype is used by this chart.
 This MUST correspond to the name of a subdirectory located in the `optotypes` subfolder.
 In this case `optotypes/sloan`.